 However, perhaps we are too quick to judge the people who do this.

 While I had an unusually quick diagnosis of Myalgic Encephalomyelitis (& that is not to say that the process is quick or easy even in these cases), I would go on to face other struggles.
-When I started showing symptoms of depression, complete emotional breakdowns, self-harm, & even a suicide attempt amongst them, I was refused a diagnosis of depression.
+When I started showing symptoms of depression, complete with emotional breakdowns, but I was refused a diagnosis of depression.
 It was just low mood.
 I was doing it for attention.
 Worst of all, these were symptoms of ME, a disease that was clearly all in my head.
 Apparently, a diagnosis would cause me to express more symptoms via some kind of placebo effect, but without a diagnosis I couldn’t access proper treatment.
 It was left to spiral further & further out of control until finally I was granted access to medication; medication I still use to this day.

 When they accidentally left a gall stone behind after removing my gall bladder because they decided not to perform a simple test, I returned with the same symptoms.
 I was disbelieved on all levels, & a doctor who never met me had my saline drip removed as he was adamant I should just drink more water.
 Drink more I did, but it only meant I vomited more back up.
 I was accused of being a fake and almost forced out of hospital still suffering symptoms which I was apparently making up, before finally a radiologist found the problem.
 A gall stone had been left behind, which I had been telling them was so for almost a week.